Drink 8 cups of water a day to change the quality of your life and your health.

-Drinking More Water Is Hard In The Beginning
+Drinking 8 Cups of Water Is Hard In The Beginning

-The first few days of creating a water habit are a little harder.
+The first few days of creating the habit of drinking 8 cups water a day are a little harder.

 When you aren’t drinking enough water, your body adapts by using liquids from your foods.
 So your dehydrated body is more likely to crave food rather than water.

 Once you start hydrating with water, you’ll crave water more and more.
 You’ll replace dehydration hunger cravings with thirst cravings.
 This is when drinking 8 cups of water helps you lose weight.